 Italian women are known all over the world for their effortlessly chic style.
 Their secret lies in La Bella Figura, which literally means “the beautiful figure” but broadly means making a good impression.
-This key tenet of Italian philosophy underscores the country’s deep-set cultural appreciation for aesthetics, presentation, manners, and of course beauty.
-In Italy, any situation is an opportunity to embrace la bella figura.
-That’s why you’ll see exquisitely dressed Italians during an ordinary supermarket run or an appointment at the doctor.
+This key tenet of Italian philosophy underscores the country’s deep-set cultural appreciation for aesthetics, presentation, manners, and of course, beauty.
+In Italy, every situation is an opportunity to embrace la bella figura.
+That’s why you’ll see exquisitely dressed Italians during an ordinary supermarket run or doctor’s appointment.

-During my organizing sessions and image consultancy at Florence Fashion Tour, I always recommend embracing the Italian philosophy.
-Buy less but buy better to build a capsule wardrobe of timeless basics that you can mix and match in unlimited outfits and occasions.
-Every Italian woman knows that balance is key: your closet should be made up of 80% essentials and 20% statement pieces, like a colorful coat or printed pants, to add a touch of personality.
+During my personal shopping tours at Florence Fashion Tour, I always recommend embracing the Italian philosophy.
+Buy less, but buy better, to build a capsule wardrobe of basics that you can mix and match in unlimited outfits and occasions.
+Every Italian woman knows that balance is key: your closet should be 80% essentials and 20% statement pieces, like a colorful coat or printed pants, to add a touch of personality.

 As Italian icon Isabella Rossellini teaches us, a white cotton t-shirt works works with basically anything, whether you’re wearing jeans or a fancy evening skirt.
-Few items can compete with the versatility and staying power of a great white T. It is one of my favorite closet staples, especially this year as I mostly work from home and seek comfort and style.
-I personally prefer a slightly loose fit so I can layer my t-shirt under a sweater and tuck it easily into pants and skirts.
+Few items can compete with the versatility and staying power of a great white T. I prefer a loose fit so I can layer my t-shirt under a sweater and tuck it easily into pants and skirts.
 In Florence, I stock up on white t-shirts at my local merceria (haberdashery).
 Just make sure you purchase 100% cotton t-shirts, otherwise they will lose their shape after a few washes.

-I am a pants person and feel most confident when wearing trousers.
+I’m a pants person and feel most confident when I’m wearing trousers.
 I have fun dressing them up with a blazer for a business meeting, or down with a graphic sweatshirt on weekends.
-Once you find the perfect pair, it can be hard to stray away, as they simplify the outfit pairing process.
+Once you find the perfect pair, it’ll simplify the outfit pairing process.
 Classic black pants, with a high waist and wide-leg, are flattering for all different body types.
 That’s why I always recommend investing in a pair of chic, comfortable black trousers, to complement the other staple in your closet: blue jeans.
 I love these black elastic pants by Florentine brand Bastah, designed and produced in Tuscany using high quality fabrics.

-A tailored blazer is one piece of clothing that is always any trend.
+A tailored blazer is one piece of clothing that is always on trend.
 The one I’m wearing is by Juliette Brown, a fashion house based in Florence that designs contemporary, fashionable women’s suits.
 Most people associate a blazer with their “workwear uniform” but if you choose a fun print, like a peacock pattern, it’s perfect for the weekend, too.
-Plus, the sharp yet feminine tailoring gives me an instant confidence boost whenever I wear one!
-A flattering blazer is a must-have for every stylish woman and is an easy, sophisticated way to make a statement.
+Plus, the sharp yet feminine tailoring gives me an instant confidence boost!
+A blazer is a must-have for every stylish woman and is an easy, sophisticated way to make a statement.

 An Italian woman never leaves the house without her leather handbag.
 It doesn’t have to be designer or super expensive; what matters is that it’s a well-made, classic design that will last forever.
 In Italy, handbags are considered family heirlooms that are passed down through generations.
 In fact, most of the leather bags I own were gifted to me by my mother and grandmother, including the one that I’m wearing.
-It’s a vintage Coccinelle leather crossbody bag that I recently got repaired by Stephanie, a wonderful leather artisan and founder of Frau Leman in Florence (Italians repair clothes and accessories whenever they can).
-If you are looking to buy a nice leather handbag on a budget, try looking in vintage shops: the price-quality ratio is much better for second-hand purses.
+It’s a vintage Coccinelle leather crossbody bag that I recently got repaired by Stephanie, a wonderful leather artisan and founder of Frau Leman in Florence.
+If you’re on a budget, check out vintage shops: the price-quality ratio is much better for second-hand purses.

 A camel coat is one of the most elegant items in any closet.
-It’s a versatile item that will make you look put together, no matter what you’re wearing underneath, and it complements nearly any color.
+It’s a versatile item piece will make you look put together and it complements nearly any color.
 I love to pair mine with light shades such as white and pink, but it also goes great with a darker palette like black or navy.
-Of all the coats I wear, I’d say my camel wool coat is the one I use the most: I wear it from autumn to spring and layer it according to the season.
-If you invest in a camel coat made with 100%, it will stand the test of time.
+I have lots of outerwear but my camel wool coat is the one I wear the most: I use it from autumn to spring and layer it according to the season.
+If you invest in a camel coat made with 100% wool, it will stand the test of time.
 I love to shop for winter wear at Florentine brand Tiche.